IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 }
 ```

-Here we're telling the compiler to expect our function pointer to have no arguments and return an 8-bit integer value.
+Here we're telling the compiler to expect our function pointer to have no arguments and return an 8-bit integer.
 Let's now define a function according to these specifications:

 ```rust
 fn ls () -> i8 {